Celarity Blog • Updated Oct 14, 2022

 Be honest with your recruiter

-“Remember, whether you find something through your recruiting agency or somewhere else, your recruiter is your advocate,” says Gunderson.
+“Remember, whether you find something through your recruiting agency or elsewhere, your recruiter is your advocate,” says Gunderson.
 “They are there as an additional resource to help you in any way they can.
 Be honest with them if you aren’t enjoying your current position or if you are starting to look on your own.
 They want you to be happy.”

 Update your resume and portfolio